Zareix/traefik-mhos/README.md

 Be careful, this port needs to point to the host's port, not to the internal container's port (contrary to the traefik version of this label).

 If this label is not found, traefik-mhos will default to the first exposed port of the container.

+## API/Frontend

+Traefik-mhos also exposes a simple API and frontend to list current hosts and their services.

+The API and the frontend are available on port `8888` by default.
+You can change the port by setting the `PORT` environment variable.

+Routes:

+- `GET /api/heath`: Health check
+- `GET /api/hosts`: List all hosts with their services
+- `GET /`: Frontend